toliva/ConnectivityContent/apis/02-Product Management/04-Expedia-QuickConnect-Products-Availability-and-Rates-Retrieval-API/04-sample-messages.md

 ```

 ## Requesting information for all products of an hotel, for 1 day
-The following example shows how to request all active products’ avail, rates and restriction data for 1 day.
+The following example shows how to request all active products' avail, rates and restriction data for 1 day.
 Note that this hotel has 2 room types and 1 rate plan per room type.

 ### Request
 ```xml